dsm-cefet-rj/trabalho-integrado-2023-2-psw-grupo-4-2023-2/README.md

 React - JavaScript library for building user interfaces.
 React Router - Routing for React applications.
 Redux - State management for JavaScript applications.
 Material Ui - CSS framework for responsive design.
+We are using MongDB as data base.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.